JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

    - variable: sea_surface_temperature@GeoVaLs
      minvalue: 200
      maxvalue: 300
+   - variable: latitude@MetaData
+     maxvalue: 60.
    - variable: height@MetaData
      is_defined
    - variable: station_id@MetaData
      is_in: 3, 6, 11-120
-   - variable: something@MetaData
-     is_not_defined

-In the example above where statement would mean that the filter is applied for all observed variables in the following situations: sea_surface_temperature from the model is between [200, 300], height from the observation metadata has a valid number, station_id is 3, 6, or between 11 and 120, and something@MetaData doesn't have a valid value.

-If where is applied in BackgroundCheck or BoundsCheck, then those filters are only applied when all the where statements are valid.
+In the example above, four maskes are created for radiosonde observation filtering.
+The filter will be applied in sequence at observation location where the sea surface temperature is within the range of [200,300] Kelvin and where the latitude is <= than 60 degree and where the height of the observation has a valid value (not missing) and where the station id matches the ids in the whitelist.

+The Where statement and processWhere function are used in generic filters such as BackgroundCheck, DifferenceCheck, ObsBoundsCheck, ObsDomainCheck, and BlackList.

 Domain Check Filter
 --------------------